AndyMLearmouth92/Trailblazers/notes.md

-// delete button on post page? move like button across if not your post
+// delete button on post page? move like button across if not your post - FIXED

 // index if logged in?

-// delete post takes to profile (doesnt work)
+// delete post takes to profile (doesnt work) - FIXED